matoanbach/RHCSA/RHCSA Theory/Module 8 RHCSA RHEL 9 Sample Exam/Lesson 32 - Hands-on RHCSA Practice Exam.md

 ### Managing Partitions
 - On server1, use your virtualization software to increase the size of your primary disk in such a way that at least 10 GiB of unallocated disk space is available.
     - Solution:
-        - Shutdown the RHEL instance, and add one more Disk using `Parallels` control center
+        - Shutdown the RHEL instance, and add one more Disk using `VMWare` control center
 - In the free disk space, create a 1 GiB partition and format it with vfat filesystem.
 Make sure it is mounted persistently on the `/winfile` directory.

 - Also create a 1 GiB swap partition and ensure it is mounted persistently.